 FACILITY RENTALS: Did you know your group can rent the Indy Cycloplex facilities for your event?
 Contact us for details and prices.

-- The track is 333 meters long (three laps to a kilometer) and had 28 degree banking in the turns.
+The track is 333 meters long (three laps to a kilometer) and has 28 degree banking in the turns.

-- Aside from specified times and events, only track bikes (fixed, single gear and no brakes) are to be ridden on the velodrome.
-You do not need to be certified to ride on the track, but we do require our Track 101 course, or a similar velodrome clinic, to be able to race at MTV.
+Aside from specified times and events, only track bikes (fixed, single gear and no brakes) are to be ridden on the velodrome.
+You do have to have completed our Track 101 course, or a similar velodrome clinic, to be able to ride open track, programming sessions, or race at MTV.
 We recommend our 101 course to anyone wanting to utilize the track regularly.
 Learn more about Track 101 here.

-- Yes, for most training and racing events.
+Yes, for most training and racing events.
 However, we don't usually rent bikes to those category 3 and above.
-We strongly advise those who are interested in the track to invest in their own bikes.
+We strongly advise those who are interested in riding and racing the track regularly to invest in their own bikes.

 Named for international cycling legend and Indianapolis native, Marshall “Major” Taylor, the velodrome was actually the first building in Indianapolis that was built with public funds to be named for an African American when it was erected in 1982.
 Thanks to a bid won by the Indiana Sports Corporation, Indianapolis was set to cement its reputation as the “Amateur Sports Capital of the World” by hosting the 1982 National Sports Festival.
 However, the city was short a natatorium, a track stadium and of course, a velodrome necessary for the festival competition.